How To Cater An Allergy-Friendly Birthday Party

 When it comes to food sensitivities, an ounce of prevention is worth a pound of cure and never is this truer than children’s birthday parties.
 It’s a good idea to ask parents about food sensitivities as part of the RSVP.
 Often parents will have their own suggestions on how to best prepare foods and may be willing to bring a dish along so their child is not excluded from the fun.
 It's worth contacting them particularly with cases of anaphylaxis where an EpiPen should always be nearby.

 Ideally, lots of whole foods such as fruit and vegetables would be served although you may find that parents are the only ones interested in eating them.
 In this case, you will have to create lots of activities for the kids and consider making up bags of treats with appropriate labels.

 With a growing list of substitute ingredients now available, it’s easier to create dishes that everyone can enjoy.
 As a guide, gluten, dairy, nuts, soy, eggs, shellfish and fish should be avoided and any other particular food intolerances discussed with parents.
 Color-coded plates or boxed packs with names are a good way of reducing the risk of allergic reactions.

 The catering could be a mixture of food on sticks, salads, and allergy friendly treats such as mini pizzas, dips and crackers and of course the cakes.
-Sunnybrook has a wide range of gluten and dairy free pastry as well as a wide range of cake mixes and cake decorations including the fun stuff liked whipping cream , icing and sprinkles as well as food flavours and colorings without the hidden nasties.
+Sunnybrook has a wide range of gluten and dairy free pastry as well as a wide range of cake mixes and cake decorations including the fun stuff liked whipping cream , icing and sprinkles as well as natural food flavours and colorings without the hidden nasties.
 On the savoury side , dairy-free cheeses, finger food and treats.